Circumcision surgical procedure: Stapler circumcision

+A more recent development, developed and studied in China, involves the use of a disposable circular stapler (also known as a "circumcision anastomat").
+This device functions by simultaneously cutting the prepuce and sealing the wound with a circular array of stainless steel or titanium staples.
+The procedure typically begins with measuring the glans to select the appropriate device size, after which the device is positioned and triggered to excise the foreskin while achieving hemostasis through stapled anastomosis.

+Clinical studies have indicated that the stapler technique significantly reduces operative time—often averaging between 5 and 8 minutes—and minimizes intraoperative blood loss compared to conventional sutured methods.The staples are designed to fall out spontaneously during the healing process, typically within two to four weeks.
+While the method is noted for superior cosmetic results and high patient satisfaction, common complications include postoperative edema and occasional delayed staple shedding that may necessitate manual removal.

 Other instruments

 The Winkelmann clamp is a sterilizable Gomco-like instrument which consists of a single unit, so mismatching of parts cannot occur.

 Unicirc is a disposable plastic and metal instrument which functions similarly to the Gomco clamp, and, according to WHO, has "nearly met the clinical evaluation study requirements described in the WHO Framework for the Clinical Evaluation of Devices."

 Research

 A meta-analysis of randomized controlled trials suggested that compressive instruments were associated with less blood loss, more rapid healing, and less pain compared to other techniques.

 Circumcision "in situ" devices

 All "in situ" devices are based upon steel circumcision rings patented by Cecil Ross in 1939.
 Plastibell represents the first commercialization of the Ross device and is the progenitor of all subsequent "in situ" devices.
 Such devices consist of a plastic ring which is inserted beneath the foreskin at the level of the corona and has a ligature, or ligature device, which acts as a tourniquet.
 This necroses the remaining part of the foreskin and the device either detaches spontaneously after 4 to 7 days, or is removed surgically at one week.
 Implementation of "in situ" devices for HIV prevention has failed to demonstrate potential advantages with regard to efficiency or cost, compared to conventional surgical circumcision.